marc2332/bliss/doc/docs/data_nexus_server.md

 When the server stays in the INIT state you can try calling the TANGO devices's "init" method.
 This can happen when the connection to beacon fails in the initialization stage.
 When in the OFF state, use the TANGO devices's "start" method.
 To stop accepting new scans, use the TANGO devices's "stop" method.

-### Scan writer status
+## Scan writer state

 Each session writer launches a separate scan writer which saves the data of a particular scan (subscans are handled by the same scan writer).
-The scan writer status can be
+The scan writer state can be

  * INIT: initializing (not accepting data yet)
  * ON: accepting data